rileyjhoff/1.2a-poll-tracker-from-scratch/README.md

 - two sections to split main into a top and bottom half
   - how? display: grid;
 - two divs to split the top half into a left and right quarter of the page
-  - how? display: grid;
 - two divs to split the top right quarter into a top and bottom half
   - why? top half will be where the current poll state is displayed
-  - how? display: grid;
 - two divs in the bottom half of the top right quarter
   - why? this is where the user will be able to click increment and decrement buttons
   - how? display: flex;